fikrianggara/fikrianggara/README.md

 - 🔭 I’m currently working on my hackathon project

-- 🌱 I’m currently learning **MERN stack, React-native, Service Oriented Architecture, Event-driven Architecture, and Knowledge graph**
+- 🌱 currently learning **MERN stack and React-native**

-- 👨‍💻 All of my projects are available at [**my repo**](https://github.com/fikrianggara?tab=repositories)

-- 💬 Ask me about **machine learning, Service-oriented architecture, React and Express.js**
+- 💬 we could discuss about **machine learning, Service-oriented architecture, React and Express.js**

 - 📫 Send me a message to **fikriseptriananggara@gmail.com**